son0p/introduccionChucK/README.md

 time-based operations (e.g., inspecting and transforming individual samples) in a single unified language mechanism, without any need for externals.

+* Time: allow the programmer to program the passage of time, and to control and reason about time with precision and across a wide range of temporal granularities

+* time itself is computable

+• Explicit treatment of time: There is no fixed control rate.
+It’s possible to assert control on any unit generator at any point in time, and at any rate, in a sub-sample-precise manner.
+Concurrency: Parallel processes (called shreds) share a notion of time, so one can precisely synchronize and easily reason about parallel code modules according to each’s treatment of time.
+Parallelism is easy and expressive.

+* Concurrency: allow the programmer to write parallel modules that share both data and time, and that can be precisely synchronized; provide a deter- ministic concurrent programming model for audio, minimizing the hassle and complexity of (preemptive) concurrent programming by taking advantage of time and events in the language.

 • Readability: The language provides a strong correspondence between code structure, time, and